samuzora/ffuzzer/README.md

 ffuzzer (`f'fuzzer'`) is a fuzzer for format string vulnerabilities, commonly found in CTFs.

-When trying to exploit a format string leak, I usually waste time scripting a custom fuzzer for that specific challenge.
+When trying to exploit a format string leak, some time is usually spent scripting a custom fuzzer for that specific challenge.
 With this fuzzer, I hope to eliminate the repetitive process of fuzzing format string read primitives.

 ffuzzer features a 0-scripting required experience.
 Simply invoke ffuzzer on any binary, lead the program to the format string vuln, and copy-paste the provided payload.
 Once a leak is detected, the program will autmatically start fuzzing.

 ffuzzer is currently targeted towards *full RELRO* format strings with *secondary buffer overflow*.
 If you'd like to automate %n arbitrary writes, do check out pwntools's fmtstr_payload.
 Of course, ffuzzer also gives you your offset, so you can use it as well ;)

 ## What can it do?